 Give Yourself Permission

-Deciding whether to divorce is a life-altering decision.
-It takes time and, for most people, a fair amount of emotional angst.
+For most people, it also takes a LOT amount of emotional angst.
 Try to be kind to yourself.

-So, the best thing you can do, no matter what option you choose (even if you choose to do nothing!) is to honor yourself and your own decisional process.
+So, the best thing you can do, no matter what option you choose (even if you choose to do nothing for a while!) is to honor yourself and your own decision-making process.

 Still got questions?
 CLICK THE BUTTON BELOW to get your FREE E-Book: Should I Stay or Should I Go?
 How to Decide When You Can’t Decide.